-We women are fierce competitors with one another.
+Women are fierce competitors with one another.
 This is a biological and psychological reality of our existence.
-We compete for social status, for career and for beauty.
+We compete for rank in social status, career and beauty.
 All of which funnels down into the most innately rooted motivation; to gain and keep the attention of a mate.

 The inner workings of a woman’s mind is a remorseless cycle of self-loathing and exhausting competition.

 No one’s Instagram is real.
-We all want an ass that isn’t possible to obtain without a good bout of surgery and starvation.
-Even “influencers” know it’s not real.
+We all want the booty that isn’t possible to obtain without a good bout of surgery and starvation.
+Even Influencers know it’s not real.
 Thee figure.
-We all know those thighs look the same as ours when you stand up straight and stop doing that ridiculous pose.
+Those thighs look the same when she stands up straight.

-I digress.
-Point is, we compare ourselves to one another, rip ourselves apart and happily tear one another apart for vindication.
+The point is, we compare ourselves to one another, rip ourselves apart and happily bring one another down as vindication.
 Judging one another is a dirty habit that we should put more effort into breaking.

 Therefore, I want to take a second to remind women that we should support one another more regularly.
-Make a habit of loving and respecting the women around us rather than judging or envying.
+Make a habit of loving and respecting those around us rather than judging or envying.
 This post is about positive vibes, it’s about sisterhood and respect.

-Take a second to appreciate the women around you.
-Compliment them.
-Tell her what you think makes her strong, tell her everything you love and respect about her.
-Give the woman passing by a genuine compliment; I love nothing more than when a woman tells me she loves my outfit or my eye shadow.
-I was walking into the gym the other day and the front desk associate said this as I scanned myself in, “You look so beautiful every day.
+Take a second for appreciation.
+Give your girls a shout out.
+Tell her what you think makes her strong; tell her everything you love and respect about her.
+Even small compliments to a complete stranger is meaningful.
+I was walking into the gym the other day and the front desk associate told me I look so beautiful every day.
 She had no reason to tell me that but she did.
-That made me tear up, it had that much of an impact on me.
+That made me tear up and had such an impact on me.

 You can change a day with something as simple as genuine compliment or telling a friend how much she means to you.

 We all know women thrive and succeed with the support of other strong women.